roytanck/network-admin-assistant/readme.txt

 This plugin will help you:

-1. Find plugins that are not active on any blog.
+1. Find plugins and themes that are not active on any blog.
-1. Determine the impact in case a plugin needs to be upgraded, removed or reconfigured.
+1. Determine the impact in case a theme/plugin needs to be upgraded, removed or reconfigured.
 1. See if a widget is in use on any blogs, and track down where.
 1. Find users who do not have a role on any site (and are not network administrators).